obonaventure/cnp3/book-2nd/mcq-ex/mcq-network-vc.rst

       .. comment:: The packets sent by `A` towards `B` reach `R3` which sends them to `R2` that returns them to `R1`.

- .. question:: vcAdd
-   :nb_prop: 3
-   :nb_pos: 1

 3. The forwarding paths used in a virtual circuits network depend on the label forwarding tables installed in the network nodes.
 Sometimes, these tables must be configured manually.

    .. tikz::
       :libs: positioning, matrix, arrows